dgethner/Find_E_Or_PI_To_The_Nth_Digit/README.md

 Once the user chooses between E or Pi, they can switch between the two(even without entering a number) by typing "s."

-The user can also quit the program at anytime by typing "q."
+The user can also quit the program at anytime by typing "q".

+If a user hits 'enter' in the screen displaying either of the instructions to find E or Pi they will receive the following message.
+>Input is invalid, please enter a postive number up to '14'.

+If a user inputs either '0' or '1' in the screen displaying either of the instructions to find E or Pi they will receive the following message.
+>Please enter a number '2' or greater.

+If a user inputs a number greater than '14' in the screen displaying either of the instructions to find E or Pi they will receive the following message.
+>Please enter a positive number '14' or lower.